anzepirnat/LoadProfiling/README.md

 # LoadProfiling
 This repository contains:
-* code used for the webapp (ElderlyCareDemoWebApp.ipynb)
+* code used for the webapp (ElderlyCareDashboard.ipynb)
 * code which uses preprocessed data from Jakob's masters degree and turns them into web app ready data (DemoCode.ipynb)
 ## About the app
 Elderly care dahsboard is a webapp developed to showcase usability of anomaly detection on NILM datasets.